What is UI design? A complete guide for 2025

 • Interactivity—how the user interface and its various elements behave and function.
 For example, what happens when a user clicks on a particular button.

 • Visual design—how the interface looks, considering things like colour, typography, imagery and graphics, logos, icon design and spacing.
-A variety of resources exist to help in this process. for example, the Flaticon website offers an extensive library of free-to-use icons and other graphics that can be implemented in your designs.
+A variety of resources exist to help in this process.
+For example, the Flaticon website offers an extensive library of free-to-use icons and other graphics that can be implemented in your designs.

 • Information architecture—how the content within the user interface is organised and labelled.

 A well-designed user interface is crucial to ensuring a good user experience.
-Now we have a basic definition of UI design, let’s consider the difference between UX and UI design and how they work together.
+Now that we have a basic definition of UI design, let’s consider the difference between UX and UI design and how they work together.

 What’s the difference between UX and UI design?